mbaumer/us_hep_funding/docs/_states/KS.md

 # KS -- Sen. Pat Roberts (R) and  Sen. Jerry Moran (R)
 ## Committees
-Pat Roberts is not on any of our key committees
+Pat Roberts is not on any of our key committees.

 Jerry Moran is the #1 Republican on the Senate Appropriations Subcommittee on Commerce, Justice, Science, and Related Agencies